slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - There are four types of relationships: Win Win (long term), Win Lose, Lose Win, Lose Lose -->

-On lovers: you attract what you are.
+Hints on romance: *you attract what you are*.
 Love is what happens to men and women that don't know each other.

-> *'The free soul is rare, but you know it when you see it -- basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*
+Every person feels loved in a different form.
+Love doesn’t hurt, expectations do.

 > *'Romance is the glamour which turns the dust of everyday life into a golden haze.' -- Elinor Glyn*

-> *'I always worried someone would notice me, and then when no one did, I felt lonely.' -- Curtis Sittenfeld*

-Long relationships.

-> *'For a long and deep relationship, values must match.' -- EF*
+> *'The love that lasts the longest is the love that is never returned' -- W. Somerset Maugham*

+> *'The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

+> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

 > *'First you see the virtues.
-Then the flaws.' -- EF*
+Then the flaws.
+For a long and deep relationship, values must match.' -- EF*
-> *'Every person feels loved in a different form.'*
-> *'Love doesn’t hurt.
-Expectations do.'*

 > *'Keep separate bank accounts.
 Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*

-HOWEVER...

-> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

-> *'The love that lasts the longest is the love that is never returned' -- W. Somerset Maugham*